tgoldenphoenix/trello-clone-web/README.md

 Using [Redux persist](https://www.npmjs.com/package/redux-persist) to store user slice into local storage.
 When user reload page, the user slice is not erased.

 🔵 Give users a way to toggle between light modes, dark mode and system preference by using Material UI `useColorScheme` hook.
+Also stored user's preference in local storage.

 🔵 Write highly reusable **React Functional Components**, with custom styling by leveraging Material UI `styled-component`